A Practical Survey on Faster and Lighter Transformers: Specialized Approaches

+Since the Transformer's quadratic complexity comes from the attention mechanism, most specialized methods rely on a fast and light approximation of the original full attention.
+As will be explained in greater detail in the rest of this section, the attention weight matrix is dominated by a few large values and is approximately low-rank.
+These observations justify two distinct lines of work: sparse attention and factorized attention.
+Alternatively, the complexity may be reduced without altering the original attention mechanism and thus the Transformer's capacity by directly modifying the network's architecture.
+Let us first investigate the approaches that rely on sparse attention.

-This section investigates the recent modifications of the Transformer's architecture.
-Some approaches only consider autoregressive tasks, such as the left-to-right language model, and in that case, the connectivity matrix is lower triangular as it is not permitted to attend to future positions.
+Note that some approaches only consider autoregressive tasks, such as the left-to-right language model, and in that case, the connectivity matrix is lower triangular as it is not permitted to attend to future positions.
 Whenever possible, such works have been extended to the more general case where attending to future positions is allowed in order to ease the comparison between the different approaches.

-\textbf{Recurrence}~\citep{dai-etal-2019-transformer}: The block-wise approach splits the input sequence into small non-overlapping subsequences called windows, blocks, or chunks, which are processed independently; therefore, the maximum dependency length is equal to that of the subsequence.
-To leverage information from previous windows, \citet{dai-etal-2019-transformer} introduced the Transformer-XL, which relies on segment-based recurrence between windows.
-Although this model achieves a RECL four times greater than the vanilla Transformer with the same parameter budget, it is incapable of capturing long-term dependencies since the gradients are propagated only inside the current window.
-Furthermore, this model is only compatible with autoregressive tasks.
-This technique is analogous to truncated back-propagation through time (BPTT), except that a sequence of hidden states is considered instead of the previous one.
-Figure~\ref{fig:transformerxl} illustrates the segment-based recurrence of the Transformer-XL.